fabiog1901/IoT-predictive-maintenance/README.md

 Open CDSW Web UI and click on *sign up for a new account*.
 As you're the first user to login into CDSW, you are granted admin privileges.

 Navigate to the CDSW **Admin** page to fine tune the environment:
-- in the **Security** tab, add an _Engine_ with 2 vCPUs and 4 GB RAM, while deleting the default engine.
+- in the **Engines** tab, add an _Engine_ with 2 vCPUs and 4 GB RAM, while deleting the default engine.
 - add the following _Environment Variable_:
    ```
    HADOOP_CONF_DIR = /etc/hadoop/conf/
    ```
- - Save

 **STEP 1** : Create the project

-Return to the main page to Create a New Project from Git, using this GitHub project as the source.
+Return to the main page and click on **New Project**, using this GitHub project as the source.

-Now that your project has been created, open the Workbench and start a Python3 Session, then run the following command to install some required libraries:
+Now that your project has been created, click on **Open Workbench** and start a Python3 Session, then run the following command to install some required libraries:
 ```
 !pip3 install --upgrade pip scikit-learn
 ```
 The project comes with a sample historical data.
 Copy this dataset into HDFS:
 ```
 !hdfs dfs -put data/historical_iot.txt /user/$HADOOP_USER_NAME
 ```